Desktop As A Service (DAAS)

 Cyberattacks have surged significantly in the last two years, with ransomware alone up nearly 90 percent since 2022.
 Remote work has expanded the attack surface, making endpoint-based security models harder to defend.

-DAAS helps organizations tighten control:
+DaaS helps organizations tighten control:

 • No data is stored on the physical device, reducing exposure if a laptop is lost or stolen.